 - DREAMS Space

 Help Desk employees are an active part of integrating technology across campus.
-They handle everything involved with the repair and maintenance of the computers including reimaging, diagnosing, and fixing software and hardware issues as well as ordering parts.
+Theses students handle everything involved with the repair and maintenance of the computers including re-imaging, diagnosing, and fixing software and hardware issues as well as ordering parts.
 Employees also work with the six wireless printers stationed around the school as well as the wireless projectors located in every classroom.
-New to the 2015-2016 year is a program assigning every Helpdesk employee to a specific department to answer any technology-related questions and ease the transition to the new computers.

 The following link contains the technology policies and permission forms.
 Parents and students are required to read each policy.
 All permission forms must be signed by the student and parent.
 These completed forms must be presented in order for the student to receive their tablet.